ShrewdSpirit/credman/Docs.md

 # Site management

+Sites are basically where you put the credentials for each specific service/website/etc. It might have a confusing name but you can store almost any plaintext data in sites.
+The sites you add to a profile will be encrypted super securely!
+Along with site passwords and your username, email you can add any other field that will be encrypted with the site.
+At this stage, you can only add text fields but in a future update, you can add text files and binary files as fields of a site.

 ### Adding a new site
 `$ credman site/s add/a <name> [profile] [fields] [password options] [--no-password/-n]`

+By default, credman adds a password field to every site you add.
+If you don't want any password for your site, use `--no-password` flag otherwise you must either provide [password options](#password-options) or credman will prompt you a password for your site if you already have a password.
+For fields, refer to [site fields](#site-fields) to see how you can use it.

 ### Removing a site
 `$ credman site/s remove/rm <name> [profile]`